equinor/ops-actions/README.md

 ### OpenID Connect

-For reusable workflows that require authentication to Azure:

-1. Run [this script](./scripts/oidc/) to configure OpenID Connect for the repository containing the caller workflow.
+For reusable workflows that login to Azure, run [this script](./scripts/oidc/) to configure OpenID Connect for the repository containing the caller workflow.

-1. Set permissions granted to `GITHUB_TOKEN` in the caller workflow:

-    ```yaml
-    permissions:
-      id-token: write # Required for requesting JSON web token (JWT)
-      contents: read  # Required for actions/checkout
-    ```

-    Permissions can be set at the workflow or job scope.